lowRISC/opentitan/doc/rm/hjson_usage_style.md

 The valid keys for each tool are described in the tool documentation.
 The style is for a simple value to be in quotes (even if it is a number) and the tool should manage any type conversions.

-In some cases hjson allows the quotes to be omitted from values, but this is not recommended because the value string will not be terminated by a comma so there is potential for confusion when multiple key-value pairs are put on the same line.
+In some cases Hjson allows the quotes to be omitted from values, but this is not recommended because the value string will not be terminated by a comma so there is potential for confusion when multiple key-value pairs are put on the same line.
 For example:

 ```hjson {.good}